ollipal/my-monitor/README.md

 ## Configuring Postgres database:

-After getting your local Postgres database running (you can check [these instructions](local-postgres-docker-setup.md) if you want to run with Docker), add proper tables by running the commands in [SETUP.sql](SETUP.sql).
+After getting your local PostgreSQL database running (you can check [these instructions](local-postgres-docker-setup.md) if you want to run PostgreSQL with Docker), add proper tables by running the commands in [SETUP.sql](SETUP.sql).

 then create an `.env` file to `/config`, and add these variables